josiahworkman/grad-demo/readme.md

 The [EBIO website](https://colorado.edu/ebio) is a great location for public facing data

-The [EBIO SharePoint](https://https://o365coloradoedu.sharepoint.com/sites/ebio/) site is the go-to location for anything that wouldn't be public facing data.
+The [EBIO SharePoint](https://o365coloradoedu.sharepoint.com/sites/ebio/) site is the go-to location for anything that wouldn't be public facing data.
 This includes procedures and documentation specific to our department.

 ## Software and hardware recommendations
-I didn't have enough time to really work on this section... :(
+OIT has [documentation](https://oit.colorado.edu/software-hardware/recommended-software-and-hardware-list) on this

 ### Writing
 For simple projects Microsoft Word is great.
 For anything with complex graphics or code students might consider using [LaTeX](https://www.latex-project.org/).